Paco Ignacio Taibo II: Biography

 A socially and politically conscious writer, PIT's writings respond to and speak of the social pressures he experienced as a young man and allow him to tell what's behind every criminal story: corruption and repression of the political system in Mexico.
 A militant and veteran of the 1968 student movement in Mexico, his book 68 (published by Seven Stories Press in 2004) was inspired by the events of that year and direct personal experience, it tells the story of the movement including the Tlatelolco massacre of student protesters in Mexico City by government troops: at the La Plaza de las Tres Culturas, thousands of people were arrested, hundreds killed, and hundreds are still missing.
 To date nobody has been held accountable for these crimes.

 Among PIT's most popular works is a series of detective novels, written against the prevailing bourgeois state in Mexico in the last few decades of the 20th century, with the protagonist, Mexican Private Investigator Héctor Belascoarán Shayne, who was introduced in the novel Días de combate.
 PIT wrote eight more novels with this character.
 The character has been adapted several times for film and television, most recently for the 2022 Netflix series Belascoarán starring Luis Gerardo Méndez.

 Other novels include: Cuatro manos (Four Hands); Sombra de la sombra (Shadow of the Shadow); Amorosos fantasmas; and Temporada de Zopilotes: Una historia narrativa sobre la Decena Trágica (Buzzards' season: A narrative history about the Ten Tragic Days) and, the last of the series, Muertos incómodos (The Uncomfortable Dead), co-authored with Subcomandante Marcos.

 PIT organizes the "Semana Negra" ("The Noir Week"), a crime fiction festival held every year in his birth city of Gijón in Spain.

+One of Paco Ignacio Taibo II’s most recognized works is his biography of Pancho Villa, a prominent leader of the Mexican Revolution.
+In Pancho Villa: Una Biografía Narrativa (2006), Taibo combines historical research with narrative storytelling.
+He portrays Villa as a complex and charismatic figure, emphasizing both his military skill and personal contradictions, including moments of ruthlessness alongside acts of compassion.
+The biography examines Villa’s role in the Revolution and his commitment to social justice, presenting him as a man shaped by poverty, ambition, and the political upheaval of early 20th-century Mexico.